Protecting Your Priorities®

-Levitt-Fuirst’s personal lines practice has grown into one of the leading providers of personal insurance for the high net worth family.
-We have extremely strong relationships with the leading insurance carriers in this market, including ACE, AIG, Chubb, Firemans Fund, Hartford, Pure, and Travelers.
+Levitt-Fuirst’s Private Client Group is a leading broker of personal insurance for successful families.
+We have strong relationships with the top insurance carriers for this market, including ACE, AIG, Berkley One, Chubb, Cincinnati, Hartford, Pure, and Travelers.
 Levitt-Fuirst is honored to be a key partner with Chubb and has been awarded their Cornerstone Agency status.

-To serve our client’s unique needs, we provide value-added services that no other insurance broker in the area provides.
-These include:
+To serve our client’s unique needs, we provide value-added services that no other insurance broker in the area provides, including:

-- Videotaping client’s homes so they have a permanent record of their contents and collections
+- Videotaping clients’ homes to provide a permanent record of their contents and collections

 - Annual reviews of insurance portfolios